dromero-dotcom/dromero-dotcom.github.io/proj5_LLM_RAG.md

 ### 3. Results: Sample Queries and Output
-This is an example of the output from the LLM query after retrieval from ChromaDB:
+Based on the query: "Patients with Type 2 diabetes", below is a short extract of the output from the LLM  after retrieval from ChromaDB:

 <img src="images/proj5/Clinical_code_list.jpg?raw=true"/>